wlonk/arcadia/vingt-et-un.md

 ## Scenes

-TODO: There's a problem: blackjack asks you to consider cards only in the context of other cards, but having a hand asks you to consider the cards individually.
+> TODO: There's a problem: blackjack asks you to consider cards only in the
+> context of other cards, but having a hand asks you to consider the cards
+> individually.
 This is an attention sink.
-A possible alternative, spit-balling, drawn from _Murderous Ghosts_: Aces are 1 or 11 (decide when you get them), face cards are 10.
-Busts are 1-6 or 27+, success-at-cost is 7-15, success is 16-26.
+A possible alternative,
+> spit-balling, drawn from _Murderous Ghosts_: Aces are 1 or 11 (decide when
+> you get them), face cards are 10.
+Busts are 1-6 or 27+, success-at-cost is
+> 7-15, success is 16-26.
 (These numbers are somewhat math'd.)
-When you push forward in a conflict, you take a card.
-When you hit a passion, you may choose to drop your accumulated hand, which otherwise stays in front of you.
-When you cast a spell, you discard a card of a particular suit, per spell type.
+When you push
+> forward in a conflict, you take a card.
+When you hit a passion, you may
+> choose to drop your accumulated hand, which otherwise stays in front of you.
+> When you cast a spell, you discard a card of a particular suit, per spell
+> type.
 When you bust, discard your hand.
-When you bust or cost, you may spend tokens to deflect or spread around the cost.
-It gets rid of escalation, which I'm OK with.
-It means the best you can hope for out of the gate is success-at-a-cost, which I'm OK with.
+When you bust or cost, you may spend
+> tokens to deflect or spread around the cost.
+It gets rid of escalation, which
+> I'm OK with.
+It means the best you can hope for out of the gate is
-It means you need to do things to power spells.
+> success-at-a-cost, which I'm OK with.
+It means you need to do things to
+> power spells.
 It means you have no hand to consider in the old way.
+>
+> Stras reminds me though, that it's imperative to inject into this some way
+> for different characters to be pushed towards different sorts of actions.
+If
+> everyone in _Apocalypse World_ just rolled one move with the same stat
+> modifier, it would be pretty boring; some characters want to be hard, some
+> want to be hot, etc. This borrows from _Murderous Ghosts, which is
+> importantly a single-player game.
+So make sure that there's some kind of
+> differentiation.
+To do this, I will need to think deeply about what the basic
+> kinds of action or differentiation might be.
+There's the _Apocalypse World_
+> approach of "the thing you do", there's the _Poison'd_ approach of "the
+> context in which you do it", etc.

 When there's something big at stake, each player who wants in gets one card dealt from the deck face-down, as does the GM if there are NPCs opposing.
 Each